nkg-laufire/todo-app/readme.md

 ## ToDo

-* Make the tasks sortable by date bot in ascending and descending orders.
+* Make the tasks sortable by date both in ascending and descending orders.

 * Translate the dates to a human readable format.
 Ex: '2 days ago', '3 days left', 'yesterday' and 'today'.